 Shorter Time in an MBA Program

 Time is probably at a real premium for you.
-Work and family take up almost all your time, making this a real speed bump for you.
-You want to take the classes, increase your knowledge and move ahead in your job.
+If work and family take up a significant amount of your time, this could be a real speed bump for you.
+Take the classes to increase your knowledge and move ahead in your job would be great.
 But. . . time.

-You’ve heard about traditional MBA programs offering classes at night, after work.
-They sound like an option.
-The only thing is, this option isn’t very attractive.
-You’re tired by five p.m. and all you want to do is go home!
-This doesn’t take the time you need to complete homework assignments into account, either.
+Maybe you’ve heard about traditional MBA programs offering classes at night, after work.
+They sound like an option but even that may not seem very attractive.
+You’re tired by 5P.M. and all you want to do is go home!
+This doesn’t even take the time you need to complete homework assignments into account.

 What if you could find an online program that offers asynchronous classes?
 This means that you’re not tied into a set day and time of the week to attend class online.
-You can log in at any time that’s convenient for you—even midnight or one a.m.
-Take part in online forum discussions when it’s convenient for you.
+You can log in at any time that’s convenient for you—even midnight or 1A.M.
+You can take part in online forum discussions when it’s convenient for you, giving you the time one evening to finish that report and put off your next class assignment.

 You will have deadlines for completing assignments and taking tests.
 You’ll also have to take part in scheduled discussions.
 But, for the rest of the class duration, your time, as limited as it is, is yours.
-As long as you complete assignments and work on time, you should be good.
+As long as you complete assignments and work on time, you'll be good.

 Some online MBA programs also offer connection apps so you can access your classes wherever you are.

 You may wonder how long it will take you, from the first day of your first class to your last final exam.
 That’s definitely a valid question for anyone.
 MBAs in traditional programs can take roughly two years to finish.
-Online MBA programs conclude much more quickly—about 12 months.
-And you will take all of your required courses.
-Rather than completing them in a rather “leisurely” 18 weeks for six credits, you’ll take one class, finish that in roughly seven weeks, then start the next class.
+Online MBA programs conclude much more quickly — in about 12 months.
+And that will get you through all of your required courses.
+Rather than completing them in a “leisurely” 18 weeks for six credits, you’ll take one class, finish that in roughly seven weeks, then start the next class.
 Yes, it’s intense.
 You’ll be dealing with a lot of reading.
 But, rather than having to spread your time and attention between two classes, you can focus your time on one class at a time.

 Now that you know this, you should start looking at the different programs.
-Once you find the online MBA program that fits your goals and needs, begin the application process.
+Once you find the online MBA program that fits your goals and needs and produces alumni that gain the types of positions you are interested in, you can begin the application process.

 The 100% Online MBA program is just as it is described.
 All of your classes take place online.
 The school of your choice teaches you what you need to work as a graduate of an MBA program.
 You’ll learn both strategic and practical skills in the different MBA disciplines.
 You’ll gain the most basic skills needed by entrepreneurs.

-Because you are a member of a family and a manager at work, you know life happens.
-A family situation or an emergency at work can interfere to the point that you have to devote all your time and attention to the issue.
-Once it’s been resolved, then you can begin devoting your time to other obligations.
+Everyone knows that life happens.
+A family situation or an emergency at work can interfere to the point that you have to devote all your time and attention to that one issue.
+It can quickly move your courses to the low end of your to-do list.

-Keep in mind that a large percentage (more than 90 percent) of students completing online MBAs are still able to work and complete their degrees.
-It definitely helps if the program you are involved in has a built-in flexibility.
+Keep in mind that a large percentage (more than 90%) of students completing online MBAs are still able to work and complete their degrees.
+It definitely helps if the program you are involved in has a built-in flexibility and helpful services like online library access.
 This is one of the points making online programs so attractive to students like you.

-“Flexibility” also applies to where you log in to attend a class.
+Flexibility can also apply to where you log in to attend a class.
 You’ll be able to do this in any location that contains an internet connection, or in your own home.

-Some programs define “flexibility” by giving you the choice to take your MBA classes solely in a face-to-face environment or by blending both a combination of face-to-face and online.
-In such a program, you’ll be able to choose from one of several course start dates; take a general track, then a concentration tracks to gain even more flexibility; choose between part-time or full-time terms.
+Some programs define flexibility as giving you the choice to take your MBA classes solely in a face-to-face environment or by blending both a combination of face-to-face and online.
+In such a program, you’ll be able to choose from one of several course start dates, take a general track and a concentration tracks to gain even more flexibility, and choose between part-time or full-time terms.

 Think about taking just one class per term, finishing within two months, then starting another class.
-Because this is 100 percent online, you still need the face-to-face interaction.
+Because this is fully online, you still need the face-to-face interaction.
 Some university’s online offerings contain a residency weekend in which you network with other students and instructors.
-You’ll also take part in workshops, panels and discussions, covering topics that pertain to the classes you are taking.
+You can also take part in workshops, panels, and discussions covering topics that pertain to the classes you are taking.
 Residency frequency varies among online MBA programs.

 Non-Traditional Student Populations